OleksiiDesiatnichenko/UIoC/README.md

 # UIoC Container

-The UIoC is a lightweight dependency injection container with basic functionality for the .NET Framework.
+The UIoC is a simple, lightweight inversion of control dependency injection container with basic functionality predicted behavior for the .NET Framework.

 ## Installation

-Install UIoC with the command `Install-Package UIoC` or get it from the [NuGet.org](https://www.nuget.org/packages/UIoC).
+Install UIoC using Package Manager with the `Install-Package UIoC` command or get it from the [NuGet.org](https://www.nuget.org/packages/UIoC).

 ## Quick Start Guide